“…But as for me and my house, we will serve the LORD.” Joshua 24:15

 The book of Joshua recounts the story of how the people of Israel that had once been slaves in Egypt conquered the land that God had given them.
 Because of their faithless response to the word of the Lord, an entire generation perished in a wilderness.
 A new generation set to the task of conquering the promised land while bringing righteous judgment to the wickedness that lived there.

-Joshua was the leader of the nation at that time, and in chapter 23, he is an old man charging the leaders of the blessings that come from following God and the destruction that follows those that compromise.
+Joshua was the leader of the nation at that time, and in chapter 23, he is an older man charging the leaders of the blessings that come from following God and the destruction that follows those that compromise.
 For Joshua, there is no question about the faithfulness of God to deliver his people, but he has severe warnings for those that will claim to belong to God’s family but worship other Gods.

 This same call to absolute devotion is echoed in the words of Jesus as He says” “You shall love the Lord your God with all your heart and with all your soul and with all your mind.” – Matthew 22:37.
 The call to make this decision is not unique to the Israelites of Joshua 14 or the Emerging New Testament Church.
 The call to choose to serve God and turn from all other temptations and altars rings out today as well!

 Today, men must rise to a devotion that is devoid of compromise.
 Men are created to lead families and homes with the same love and care that Christ leads His Church with.
 There are so many examples of faithless and unfaithful men in our lives that it can be difficult to have hope that there is another way.
-It is in that darkness that the Hope of the Gospel shines brightest, and the good news is that Jesus has made a way for men to choose life for themselves and their households.
+It is in that darkness that the Hope of the Gospel shines brightest, and the good news is that Jesus has made way for men to choose life for themselves and their households.

 “But as for me and my house, we will serve the LORD.”
 Joshua 24:15